Sovrano28/Whatsapp-UI-Clone/README.md

-# Whatsapp UI Clone
+# WhatsApp UI Clone

 This project is an interactive clone of the WhatsApp user interface built with only HTML, TailwindCSS, and vanilla JavaScript.
-The app has light and dark mode features and can be changed by going to settings just like in your regular whatsapp for desktop or mobile.
+The app has light and dark mode features and can be changed by going to settings just like in your regular WhatsApp for desktop or mobile.

 ## Responsive Design